This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 It’s always something!
 I had just started running regularly again and was killing it.
 So when my right foot started to hurt, I ignored it.
 Each day it was a little more painful and though I ignored it for as long as I could (I’m stubborn that way), eventually I had to have it checked out.

 Though my doctor originally said that I should switch to wearing sneakers every day, I had to draw the line.
-I only wear sneakers when I’m working out and that wasn’t about to change.
+While I knew I had to deal with my plantar fasciitis problem, I only wear sneakers when I’m working out and that wasn’t about to change.
 I searched the web for sandals that had support but didn’t look like orthopedic shoes and stumbled across Kuru footwear.

 Kuru Shoes Review